rsvim/rfc/1-TUI/1-Rendering.md

 UI widgets tree provides high-level friendly interfaces to interact with other editor logics, draws on the canvas in every loop, thus canvas knows the which parts of the terminal are changed and flushing these parts to hardware device.
 The hardware is a `M x N` grapheme based double-array (`M` is columns/width, `N` is rows/height), for example 240x70 on my personal laptop with a 4K Dell external monitor, thus the problem scale is `O(M * N)`.

 After widgets drawing (on every loop), canvas compares current frame and previous frame to find out the changes, then finally flushes to hardware.
 After flushing, canvas clones and saves current frame as previous frame for the next loop.
-The complexity of IO operations can vary in different scenarios, at most `O(M * N)`:
+The worst complexity of IO operations is `O(M * N)`, it can vary in different scenarios:

 - When user moves cursor, canvas only needs to print `O(1)` characters.
 - When user edits a line, canvas needs to print `O(M)` characters.
 - When user inserts/deletes a line in the middle of VIM's window, canvas needs to print `O(M * N / 2)` characters, i.e. half of the terminal.
 - When user first open a file, canvas needs to print `O(M * N)` characters.

-Each time a UI widget draws on canvas, the widget marks that drawing area (rectangle) as **dirty**.
-On every loop canvas flushes, it iterates over the current `O(M * N)` sized frame with dirty marks.
-The complexity of CPU and memory processing is at most `O(M * N)`.

 ## Curses